ctmakro/site/content/on_learning/rl/ddpg.md

     ![](ddpg_running.png)

-- I won the 2nd and 3rd place on `Pendulum-V0` (the 2nd and 3rd place submission are actually based on an older implementation of DDPG using Keras, which is extremely verbose thus not recommended reading)
+- I won the 2nd and 3rd place on `Pendulum-V0` (the 2nd and 3rd place submission are actually based on an older implementation of DDPG using Keras, which is extremely verbose thus not recommended reading).

     ![](queen.png)

+    (Gym put recent submissions on top.
+My final performance is actually worse than John Schulman's TRPO implementation, due to instability of RMSProp IMO.
+But my agent also learn much faster than his :)